AsjadAfnan/AsjadAfnan/README.md

 - 👋 Hi, I’m @AsjadAfnan.
-- 👀 I Work as Data Scientist in the morning And a web-Developer at Night.
+- 👀 I Work as Data Scientist in the morning And an AI Researcher at Night.
-- 🌱 I’m currently learning System design.
+- 🌱 I’m currently learning System design Architecture Involving AI Systems.
 - 🦇 I Enjoy Video Editing and Filming.
-- 💞️ I’m a student @Reva University.
+- 💞️ I’m a student @University of Bremen.
 - 📫 How to reach me contactasjadafnan@gmail.com.

 <!---